SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 > YOU REALLY ARE JUST MY TYPE.

 <br><i>And she disappears into mist.
 Faced with a creature such as she, I can't trust my senses that she's truly gone.
-But I have no choice.</i>
+But I have no choice.
+The night is nearly gone.</i>

 <i>In the pink room that still reminisces about the deceased, I climb into my coffin and smooth the wrinkles from my clothing.
 I pull the lid over my hiding place and expel air from my lungs.</i>